adrian-1990/CI-Python-project-3/README.md

 #### Winner Screen

-When the player or computers fleet is destroyed you are taking to the winner screen.
-This will notify the player if they won or if they lost and their fleet is destroyed.
+When the player or computers fleet is destroyed you are taken to the winners screen.
+This will notify the player if they have won or if they have lost and their fleet is destroyed.

 ![winner message](https://user-images.githubusercontent.com/79532281/162621586-abde4842-daa6-463a-b3fb-8e58cfc81388.png)